Battle of Dreux: Battle

 The battle itself was divided into four main movements.
 In the first, the Huguenots launched a large cavalry charge at the Catholic left which it routed fairly quickly and in a short time the entire left wing of the Catholic army had disintegrated and was fleeing.
 During this stage Anne de Montmorency had his horse shot out from under him, and he was taken prisoner, being quickly shuttled to Orléans as captive.
 Only the Swiss managed to hold in the centre despite taking very high casualties.
 Much of the Protestant cavalry now pursued their fleeing enemies back towards their baggage train which they proceeded to loot.

-During the second phase of the battle, the majority of the combat was borne by Swiss who were repeatedly attacked by cavalry and then by the Protestant Landsknecht regiment.
+During the second phase of the battle, the majority of the combat was borne by the Swiss who were repeatedly attacked by cavalry and then by the Protestant Landsknecht regiment.
 Although they routed the Landsknechts and almost recaptured the Catholic artillery they were eventually broken by a final charge by fresh Huguenot gendarmes.
 Seeing this, many more of the Protestant cavalry moved off to loot the Catholic baggage train in the rear leaving their infantry without cavalry support.

 It was at this moment, during the third phase, that Guise and Saint-André, who had held back till now, advanced with their fresh troops.
 They swept aside the Huguenot French infantry, who were poorly armed with few pikemen, and the remaining Huguenot Landsknecht regiment retreated without striking a blow.
 The remaining Protestant cavalry, now exhausted after several hours of combat, retreated in fairly good order but it was during this withdrawal that Condé was captured.

 In the fourth and final phase of the battle, it appeared that the Catholic army had won.
 However, behind the woods near Blainville, Coligny had rallied about a thousand French and German horse and re-emerged to attack again.
 This could have changed the course of the battle again as the few hundred Catholic heavy cavalry left were in no position to face this attack.
 However, Guise had ordered his final reliable infantry regiment, a veteran French unit under Martigues, to form a square just south of Blainville.
 They poured arquebus fire into the advancing Huguenots who, having used their lances earlier, could not break the pikemen.
-Realising he could not win and with darkness approaching, Coligny ordered a retreat leaving the field to the Catholics.
+Realising he could not win and with darkness approaching, Coligny ordered a retreat, leaving the field to the Catholics.